Sam Bowne & Team - Beginner's Guide to Attacks and Defenses - DCTLV2025 **4-Day Training**

 **Please note: This is a four-day training that will be held Saturday-Tuesday (August 9-12).
-Participants will receive entry into DEF CON on Friday, August 8 with their registration**
+Participants will receive a DEF CON Human Badge with their registration**

 Name of Training: Beginner's Guide to Attacks and Defenses